Matthew-Mosior/idris2-stringsearch-algorithms/README.md

 #### How KMP uses the suffix-oriented table

-During search, if you have matched `j` characters and then get a mismatch:
+Assume that `j` characters have been matched, and then a mismatch occurs.

-Instead of:
+Instead of the following:

 ```text
 textIndex = textIndex - j + 1